SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

-* Updated the discussion of the ``@noescape`` and ``@autoclosure`` attributes in the :ref:`Closures_Noescape` and :ref:`Closures_Autoclosures` sections and the :doc:`../ReferenceManual/Attributes` chapter now that they are type attributes, rather than declaration attributes.
+* Updated the discussion of the ``@noescape`` and ``@autoclosure`` attributes in the :ref:`Closures_Noescape` and :ref:`Closures_Autoclosures` sections and the :doc:`../ReferenceManual/Attributes` chapter now that they're type attributes, rather than declaration attributes.

 * Added information about operator precedence groups to the :ref:`AdvancedOperators_PrecedenceAndAssociativityForCustomOperators` section